 In the last ten years, we have invested over £50 million in specialist labs, workshops and equipment.
-Most recently we constructed a new £3m building for our Centre for Healthcare Science Research, featuring specialist laboratories for work on genetics and cell biology, orthopaedics, exercise science and the advanced study of physiology.
+Most recently we constructed a new £3m building, featuring specialist laboratories for work on genetics and cell biology, orthopaedics, exercise science and the advanced study of physiology.
 It also houses one of the few magnetic resonance imaging (MRI) scanners to be found outside a hospital setting.
 See a full list of our facilities or a summary of our teaching equipment.

 We have a global student community in the Department and at the University.
 To support our international students, we are offering three Dalton International Scholarships for September 2020 entry.
 This £5,000* scholarship is available for international [non-EU] students who enrol on the following postgraduate programmes: